Lisa Lovatt-Smith

 Lisa Lovatt-Smith in 2016 in Barcelona.

-Lisa Lovatt-Smith is a writer, editor, journalist and child activist.
+Lisa Lovatt-Smith is a British Ghanaian writer, editor, journalist and child activist.
 She is the former Photo Editor of British Vogue, Fashion Director of Spanish Vogue, and founder of OAfrica, a charity that supports vulnerable children.
 Living in Paris and Accra, Ghana since 2002, she has brought her contacts in international fashion and culture to spread awareness about African excellence in journalism, fashion, wellness, design and music through her public speaking and digital presence, supporting global recognition of African talent.
 She was married to the French designer Olivier Gagnère.

 Early life

-Lovatt-Smith was born in Barcelona, Spain and is a British Citizen.
+Lovatt-Smith was born in Barcelona, Spain.
 Her parents are from a working class area in the north of England and moved to the Mediterranean coast.
 She was a child model, and a scholarship child who already knew she wanted to be a writer.
 After her parents divorced she lived between Rome, Paris and Barcelona as an adolescent, and as a result has been quatri-lingual from an early age.